 With Referendum C in place and TABOR refunds temporarily suspended, statutory thresholds for the General Fund were met, including 6% growth in spending and maintaining a reserve equal to 4%.
 Once the thresholds are met, 10.355% of sales and use tax revenue is diverted from the General Fund to the Highway Users Tax Fund.
-This diversion amounted to \$228.6 million in Fiscal Year 2006-07, and has amounted to \$182.4 million through the first three quarters of Fiscal Year 2007-08.
-Based on the majority of revenue received for Fiscal Year 2007-08, an estimated \$240.7 million will be transferred to the Highway Users Tax Fund through SB 97-1.
-There is a \$99.9 million surplus above the mandatory 4% reserve forecasted for Fiscal Year 2007-08 that will be distributed to the Highway Users Tax Fund and the Capital Construction Fund in the ratio of two-thirds (\$66.6 million) to one-third (\$33.3 million), respectively.
-In Fiscal Year 2006-07, the General Fund ended the year with a surplus of \$249.3 million that was transferred in Fiscal Year 2007-08 to the Highway Users Tax Fund and Capital Construction Fund in the ratio of two-thirds (\$166.2 million) to one-third (\$83.1 million), respectively.
-See also "APPENDIX A - STATE COMPREHENSIVE ANNUAL FINANCIAL REPORT AS OF AND FOR THE FISCAL YEAR ENDED JUNE 30, 2007."
+This diversion amounted to \$228.6 million in Fiscal Year 2006-07 and has amounted to \$238.1 million in Fiscal Year 2007-08.
+Fiscal Year 2008-09 diversions are currently projected to be \$62.3 million.
+There was a \$41.9 million surplus above the mandatory 4% reserve for Fiscal Year 2007-08 that will be distributed to the Highway Users Tax Fund and the Capital Construction Fund in the ratio of two-thirds (\$27.9 million) to one-third (\$14.0 million), respectively, once Fiscal Year 2007-08 has been audited.
+The OSPB does not project surplus revenue above the mandatory 4% General Fund reserve requirement for Fiscal Year 2008-09.
+See also "APPENDIX A - STATE COMPREHENSIVE ANNUAL FINANCIAL REPORT FOR THE FISCAL YEAR ENDED JUNE 30, 2007."

-During the 2007 legislative session, several bills were enacted that directly affected moneys available for the Fiscal Year 2008-09 Budget.
+During the 2007 and 2008 legislative sessions, several bills were enacted that directly affected moneys available for the Fiscal Year 2008-09 Budget.
 SB 07-246 required the Treasurer to transfer gaming tax revenue that would have flowed to the General Fund (approximately \$10 million) to the newly-created Clean Energy Fund.
 Also, SB 07-222 transferred approximately \$20 million of General Fund revenue to the Capital Construction Fund, primarily for construction projects at Colorado's higher education institutions.
+Bills enacted in the 2008 legislative session have an estimated negative impact of \$0.3 million in General Fund revenues and do not have a significant impact on overall Fiscal Year 2008-09 collections.
 See also "STATE FINANCIAL INFORMATION - Taxpayer's Bill of Rights."

-During the 2008 legislative session, several bills were enacted that directly affect moneys available for the Fiscal year 2009-10 Budget.
-HB 08-1078 repaid the Colorado State Veteran's Trust Fund \$2.9 million while HB 08-1108 increased the funds for the Older Coloradoans Cash Funds by \$3 million annually.
+During the 2008 legislative session, several bills were also enacted that directly affect moneys available for the Fiscal year 2009-10 Budget.
+HB 08-1078 repaid the Colorado State Veteran's Trust Fund \$2.9 million.
+HB 08-1108 increased the funds for the Older Coloradoans Cash Funds by \$3 million annually.
 SB 08-131 increased funding for the Old Age Pension Fund by \$2.1 million annually.
 Not all bills created a negative impact on the General Fund.
-For example, SB 08-82 allows for Sunday liquor sales and is anticipated to create nearly \$6 million in additional sales tax revenue annually.
+For example, SB 08-082 allows for Sunday liquor sales and is anticipated to create nearly \$6 million in additional sales tax revenue annually.
+In total, enacted legislation from the 2008 session increased anticipated General Fund revenues by \$2.7 million.

 Economic Forecast.
-The June 2008 OSPB Revenue Forecast indicates Colorado's economy continues to outperform the national economy in most major benchmarks, such as income growth, employment growth, the unemployment rate and inflation.
+The November 1, 2008 OSPB Revenue Forecast indicates Colorado's economy continues to outperform the national economy in most major benchmarks, such as income growth, employment growth, the unemployment rate and inflation.
 According to the U.S. Department of Commerce, Bureau of Economic Analysis, the Colorado economy grew 2.0% in 2007 (in inflation-adjusted terms) to \$198.4 billion, or 20th among the 50 states.
 In per capita terms, Colorado has the 10th largest economy of the 50 states.